oovm/wechat-sdk/projects/live2d-renderer/README.md

 ## 🤝 Contributing

+### Renderer expectations

+- Keep hot paths allocation-aware.
+- Preserve deterministic CPU behavior.
-Keep hot paths allocation-aware, preserve deterministic CPU behavior, and document the visual invariant behind renderer changes.
-Generated bundles must be rebuilt from source.
+- Document the visual invariant behind renderer changes.
+- Add structural, pixel, or browser evidence appropriate to the change.
+- Rebuild generated bundles from source instead of editing them manually.

 ## 📄 License

+### Clean-room rendering

-Every shader, graphics pipeline, mask path, blend path, model-execution routine, and renderer optimization in this package is independently designed and handwritten as a clean-room implementation.
-This includes WGSL and GLSL shaders, WebGPU pipelines, WebGL2 programs and framebuffer paths, Canvas2D mesh rendering, clipping and mask-atlas logic, resource lifecycle, and GPU submission optimizations.
+- WGSL and GLSL shaders, graphics pipelines, mask and blend paths, model execution, Canvas2D mesh rendering, resource lifecycle, and GPU submission optimizations are independently designed and handwritten.

-No part of this package is copied, translated, ported, derived from, or linked against an official Cubism renderer, Core binary, SDK wrapper, shader source, pipeline implementation, or internal API.
-External format names describe interoperability targets only.
+- No implementation is copied, translated, ported, derived from, or linked against an official renderer, Core binary, SDK wrapper, shader source, pipeline implementation, or internal API.
+- External format names identify interoperability targets only.

-The maintainers and contributors are independent and are not employed by, affiliated with, sponsored by, endorsed by, or acting on behalf of the official Cubism SDK vendor.
+- The maintainers and contributors are independent and are not employed by, affiliated with, sponsored by, endorsed by, or acting on behalf of the official Cubism SDK vendor.

+### Contribution boundary

-Contributions must preserve this clean-room boundary.
-Official SDK source, official shader source, disassembly-derived implementations, mechanically translated code, and dependencies on an official runtime are not accepted.
-Compatibility patches should cite a public format fact, neutral fixture, reproducible independent observation, or independently authored technical rationale.
+- Do not submit official SDK or shader source, disassembly-derived implementations, mechanically translated code, or dependencies on an official runtime.
+- Support compatibility patches with a public format fact, neutral fixture, reproducible independent observation, or independently authored technical rationale.

+### Terms

-See the repository license.
-Model assets used for local testing may have separate terms.
+- See the repository license for source-code terms.
+- Model assets used for local testing may have separate terms.